egberts/egberts.github.io-src/content/articles/ca-certificates-debian.md

 Auditable Output of CA Certificates
 -----------------------------------
-Probably should OUTPUT what various CREATION of files:
+Also for writing the output file, it should probably show various CREATION of files (or PKI Subject, or both) that are found in:

 1. `$CWD/ca-certificates.txt`
-1. `/etc/ssl/certs/java/cacerts`
+2. `/etc/ssl/certs/java/cacerts`

+This would enable auditors to do tracibility matrix against this.

+A singular JSON output file would be a plus.

 Better Summarization
 --------------------

-Probably should indicate those summarization AT THE END of its output, broken down by CA-CERTIFICATE MODULES.
-Like:
+Also `update-ca-certificates` should probably indicate those summarization by group AT THE END of its output, broken down by CA-CERTIFICATE MODULES.
+Into something like this:

 ```
       OS System: